Love-wave/hello-world/README.md

 # hello-world

-test repo
-about me: I am a Melbourne-based geoscientist with a budding interest in data science.
+About me: I am a Melbourne-based geoscientist with a budding interest in data science.